 St. Murrough fasted for ten days and nights, praying to God for the power to defeat Paiste and God gave him the knowledge of how to capture the beast.

 The capture of Paiste

 Strengthened by God’s power the Saint went to the lair of the beast which was a deep pool in the river.
 He took with him three rods made from river reeds.
-The beast seeing the man approach him was intrigued and thought that the Saint was to be a sacrifice sent to appease him by the locals.
+The beast, seeing the man approach him, was intrigued.
+He thought the Saint was to be a sacrifice sent to appease him by the locals.